|

 Archibald Baxter

-kept the Melodeon Exchange on Walnut street, was killed suddenly.
+Melodeon Exchange on Walnut street, was killed suddenly.
+The deceased

-The deceased opened the window to admit air when his son John closed it.
+opened the window to admit air when his son John closed it.
+This was

-This was repeated three times, and a quarrel and high words ensued.
+repeated three times, and a quarrel and high words ensued.
+In order to

-he was killed instantly.
-John, the son, was arrested in the Hammond
+instantly.
+John, the son, was arrested in the Hammond street Station

-street Station House.
-He is a young man about 25 years of age and
+House.
+He is a young man about 25 years of age and unmarried.
+The

-unmarried.
-The deceased was over 60 years old.
-He was a widower,
+deceased was over 60 years old.
+He was a widower, and leaves three

 Mrs. Elizabeth Harker